 His early works, building on Catalan folk art, show influences of the Cubism and of the Fauvism on.
-From the early to mid-1920s, the artist completed in Paris, influenced by the prevailing art movements there of the Dadaism and Surrealism, the fundamental change in style that led him away from representationalism.
-Miró belongs as a representative of the Classical Modern with his imaginative pictorial motifs is one of the most popular artists of the 20th century.
-His magical symbols for moon, stars, bird, eye and woman are among the most famous elements of his art.
-The disturbing late work, such as the series Toiles brûlées (Burnt canvases) was a staged destruction, a protest against the commercialization of art, and an expression of his demand to "murder painting".
+From the early to the mid-1920s, the artist completed in Paris, influenced by the prevailing art movements of the Dadaism and Surrealismthe fundamental change in style that led him away from representationalism.
+As a representative of the Classical Modern with his imaginative pictorial motifs, was one of the most popular artists of the 20th century.
+His magical symbols for moon, stars, bird, eye and woman are among the best-known elements of his art.
+The disturbing late work, such as the series Toiles brûlées (Burnt canvases) was a staged destruction, a protest against the commercialisation of art and an expression of his demand to "murder painting".
 In public space, for example, his ceramic walls adorn the UNESCO-building in Paris and the Wilhelm Hack Museum in Ludwigshafen am Rhein; monumental sculptures have been erected in squares in Barcelona and Chicago, among other places.

 [Excerpt from Wikipedia]